TAILOR-UoB/new_ways_of_publishing/booksource/introduction/index.md

 The landscape of tools for authoring and publishing training material is vast, and creating new or upgrading legacy material may appear daunting with all the available options.
-This website surveys the landscape and provides actionable guidelines for publishing modern online training materials with state-of-the-art tools.
+This roadmap surveys the landscape and provides actionable guidelines for publishing modern online training materials with state-of-the-art tools.
-We focus on publishing workflows that use standard authoring artefacts (such as plain text, tables and figures) that can generate multiple publishing outputs (like slides, websites, pdfs, or documents).
+We focus on {ref}`sec:pub` that use standard authoring artefacts (such as plain text, tables and figures) that can generate multiple publishing outputs (like slides, websites, pdfs, or documents).